 Due to the above-mentioned areas that a CEO needs to work in, it has been a practical convention to choose a CEO who has a wide experience in Marketing or Finance.

-Does that mean an HR employee can never aspire to be a CEO?
-Can he never have career growth?
+Then can HR employee aspire to be a CEO?
+Can they never achieve the career growth they desire?
 Not necessarily.

 We do have some exceptions of HRs making it as CEOs.

 Some names that stand out are Mary Barra of General Motors, Anne Mulcahy of Xerox, and Lisa Weber of MetLife.

 Closer home, Renu Satti was given the reins of Paytm Payments Bank as CEO.